collectionslab/Omniscribe/proofOfConcept/README.md

 ### 3. Generating the datasets

- We wrote `datasetGenerator.py` to split `data.json` to have a roughly 70/15/15 split (70% of the annotations are for training, 15% of the annotations are for validation, and 15% of the annotations are for testing).
+ We wrote **datasetGenerator.py** to split **data.json** to have a roughly 70/15/15 split (70% of the annotations are for training, 15% of the annotations are for validation, and 15% of the annotations are for testing).
 This split is necessary in order to tune hyperparameters and ultimately prevent overfitting.
 With `SEED = 42`, we had **2901** annotations for training, **627** annotations for validation, and **615** annotations for testing.

 ### 4. Training the Model

  TODO

-## Files and Directories (Requires Python 3.6+)
+## Files and Directories (Requires Python 3.6.x)

+### data.json

+The resulting file generated from **extractROIs.py**.
+It contains all the images with their labeled annotations from **rawData.csv**.
+It is to be used with **datasetGenerator.py** in order to generate datasets that are ready for training.

-### rawData.csv
+### datasetGenerator.py

-This csv files stores all the labeled data created from zooniverse users.
-The data includes regions of interests that were labeled and provides some information of the user who marked them.
-Further processing of this data is needed before it can be trained.
+This scripts reads **data.json** and generates three JSON files for training, validation, and testing.
+Each of these files have to be renamed to **via_region_data.json** and are to be placed in the same directory where the images they represent are located.
+Note that changing the `SEED` value will create different datasets.

 ### extractROIs.py

-This script takes the **rawData.csv** file (hard-coded) and returns a JSON that contains all the images listed on zooniverse along with all the regions that they may have.
+This script takes the **rawData.csv** file (hard-coded) and generates **data.json**, a JSON file that contains all the images listed on zooniverse along with all the regions that they may have.
 The JSON itself is a relatively complex object that stores many images, and those images may themselves have lists of ROIs.

-To put it simply, every image has a list of ROIs, and every ROI is made up of an "all_points_x" array and an "all_points_y" array such that all_points_x[i] and all_points_y[i] make up a coordinate point, where every region would have four of these coordinate points (to make a rectangle that captures the ROI).
+To put it simply, every image has a list of ROIs, and every ROI is made up of an `all_points_x"` array and an `all_points_y` array such that `all_points_x[i]` and `all_points_y[i]` make up a coordinate point, where every region would have four of these coordinate points (to make a rectangle that captures the ROI).

-The way these ROIs are constructed as such due to the fact that the Mask-RCNN as released on GitHub require that structure in order to do training.
+These ROIs are constructed as such due to the fact that the Mask R-CNN as released on GitHub require that structure in order to do training.

 $ python3 extractROIs.py